enhoshen/technical-difficulties/programming-lang/python/solved-problems.md

 ```
 Now there is no error, but you can see that Foo is still not referenced
 in `wrap`, meaning that the `cls` of `cls.cls_attr` is from the `Base` class,
-thus breaking all the subclasses.
+thus breaking all the subclasses, unwanted sharing of mutable class attributes
+among base and derived classes.

 Solution is to write a `Descriptor` class just like `@classmethod`.
 ```python